 - Windows in vehicles will be opened as often as possible to increase ventilation.

 - We will send each guest a personal container of hand sanitizer before the trip.
 Hand sanitizer will also be available throughout the trip.

-- Guests and staff will be required to wash hands with soap and water prior to meals in restaurants and to use hand sanitizer for meals in the field and upon entry and exit of vehicles.
+- Guests and staff will be required to sanitize hands prior to meals, prior to handling equipment, and upon entry and exit of vehicles.

-- Staff will receive enhanced training on CDC and WHO safety guidelines in addition to food-handling safety.
+- Staff will receive enhanced training on CDC and WHO safety guidelines.

 - Whenever possible, we will avoid self-serve food and drink options, as well as shared utensils and dishes.